nonnymoose/xkcdbk/README.md

 	The exit code will be 1 if an error is encountered, 2 if an unknown option is encountered, otherwise 0.
 	Note that it is usually safe to ignore HTTP errors in wkhtmltopdf output.
 The script will behave as so.
 	If you'd like to reconfigure xkcdbk, then delete \`$HOME/.xkcdbk\`.

+# Installing
+Simply download the main script, `xkcdbk`.
+It can take care of the rest.